Sapper Sydney Bennett

 Died: 21 October 1918, Damascus, Syria

-Bennett enlisted on 26 November 1917 and was allocated to the Reinforcement for the 2nd Military District Engineers on 4 December 1917 before being transferred to Signals on 13 February 1918.
-He embarked on the SS Port Darwin on 30 April 1918 and after disembarking at Suez on 7 June 1918, marched into the reinforcements camp at Moascar.
-On 9 July 1918, Bennett was posted to the Signal Training Unit and a fortnight later was posted to 2nd Signals Squadron, Australian Mounted Division.
-On 16 October 1918, Bennett was admitted to hospital with malaria and transferred to the Australian Divisional Receiving Station at Damascus on the 21 October 1918 where he died from malaria the same day.
+Bennett enlisted on 26 November 1917, and on 4 December he was allocated to the Engineer Reinforcements, 2nd Military District Engineers.
+He then transferred to Signals as a sapper on 13 February 1918.
+Bennett embarked on the HMAT Port Darwin on 30 April 1918 and after disembarking at Suez on 7 June 1918, marched into camp at Moascar, Egypt.
+On 9 July, Bennett was posted to the Signal Training Unit and a fortnight later was posted to 2nd Signals Squadron, Australian Mounted Division.

 - Honor Roll, St Mary Magdalene Anglican Church, St Marys